 I learned that communication is not only about how we deliver our thoughts through words.
 It's not only about the way we talk to someone.

 Respect people's time.
 Tell them when we have to cancel an appointment and not leave them waiting.
 Take time to listen.
 Have some empathy.
-Not everyone can let out what's in their mind as fast or as clear as they want to.
+Not everyone can let out what's in their mind as fast or as straightforward as they want to.
 That sounds simple, but sometimes we fail to do so.

 My team is based in the European/African timezone.
-The good thing is that we don't have such huge time differences.
-But we all have our own activities outside this collaboration program.
+The good thing is that we don't have such substantial time differences.
+But we all have our activities outside this collaboration program.
 So when we need to do a sync meeting, we would set up a meetup time and be there at the agreed time.

 Sometimes over-communicating and making sounds on Slack is better than being quiet.

 As a self-taught, I'm used to not asking questions as soon as I get stuck.
-I tend to try to work on things by myself for so long before asking questions (or giving up 🙈).
+I try to work on things by myself for so long before asking questions (or giving up 🙈).

 But when we're collaborating, we better ask questions as soon as we get stuck and not wait for days.